anaccbecker/meu_site/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Artigos Científicos
 subtitle: ''

-active: false
+active: true

 content:
   # Filter on criteria